Accompong

 Accompong is run by a chief who is elected by voting.
-The current chief is Chief Richard Currie.
+The current chief is Richard Currie.

 Accompong Town under Accompong

 In the 18th century, Maroon leader Cudjoe is said to have united his people under the Kindah Tree, as they struggled for autonomy.
 This was the site for signing the 1739 treaty with the British, according to this Maroon town's oral history.
 This legendary, ancient mango tree is still standing (2009).
 The tree symbolizes the common kinship of the community on its common land.
 However, the Returned Maroons of Flagstaff believe that the treaty was signed at Petty River Bottom, near the village of Flagstaff.

-During the First Maroon War, rebel slaves and their descendants fought a guerrilla war to secure the independence of Free black people in Jamaica against the British.
+During the First Maroon War, rebel slaves and their descendants fought a guerrilla war to secure the independence of Free Black people in Jamaica against the British.
 Hostilities were finally ended by a treaty between the two groups in 1739, signed under British governor Edward Trelawny.
 It granted Cudjoe's Maroons 1500 acres of land between their strongholds of Cudjoe's Town (Trelawny Town) and Accompong in the Cockpits.
 While the treaty granted this land to Trelawny Town, it did not recognize Accompong Town.
 In 1756, following a land dispute between Maroons from Accompong Town and neighbouring planters, the Assembly specifically granted Accompong Town an additional 1,000 acres of land.

 The treaty also granted the Maroons a certain amount of political autonomy and economic freedoms, in return for their providing military support in case of invasion or rebellion.
 They also had to agree to return runaway slaves, for which they were paid a bounty of two dollars each.
-This last clause in the treaty caused tension between the Maroons and the enslaved black population.
-From time to time refugees from the plantations continued to find their way to maroon settlements and were sometimes allowed to stay.
+This last clause in the treaty caused tension between the Maroons and the enslaved Black population.
+From time to time refugees from the plantations continued to find their way to Maroon settlements and were sometimes allowed to stay.
 However, Accompong Maroons earned an income from hunting runaways on behalf of neighbouring planters.

 After the treaty, Cudjoe ruled Trelawny Town, while his brother-in-arms, Accompong, ruled Accompong Town.
 In 1751, planter Thomas Thistlewood recorded meeting Accompong, whom he called 'Capt.
 Compoon'.
 The planter described the Maroon leader as "about my size, in a Ruffled Shirt, Blue Broad Cloth Coat, Scarlet Cuffs to his Sleeves, gold buttons...and Black Hatt, White linen Breeches puff’d at the knee, no stockings or shoes on".

 In 1755, Zacharias Caries wrote in his diary that when he met Accompong, the Maroon leader wore "an embroidered waistcoat, gold lace around his hat, a silver chain about his neck to which was hung a silver medal wherein."
 Accompong also had "ear rings, and on each of his fingers...rings of silver," but that he still went barefoot.